obsidian-tasks-group/obsidian-tasks/docs/queries/filters.md

 - `tag (regex matches|regex does not match) /<JavaScript-style Regex>/`
   - Does regular expression match (case-sensitive by default).
   - Essential reading: [Regular Expression Searches]({{ site.baseurl }}{% link queries/regular-expressions.md %}).
+  - This enables tag searches that avoid sub-tags, by putting a `$` character at the end of the regular expression.
+See examples below.
+  - If searching for sub-tags, remember to escape the slashes in regular expressions: `\/`

 > `regex matches` and `regex does not match` were introduced in Tasks 1.13.0.